jexia/semaphore/README.md

 All data streams inside Maestro are called flows.
 A flow can manipulate, deconstruct and forwarded data in between calls and services.
 Flows are exposed through endpoints.
-Flows are generic and could handle different protocols and codecs within a single flow.
+Flows are generic and could handle different transports and codecs within a single flow.
 All flows are strictly typed through schema definitions.
 These schemas define the contracts provided and accepted by services.

 ```hcl